Bioconductor/bioconductor.org/README.md

 (each described in detail below):

-0. Always run `./scripts/course_mgr` from the top-level of your website Subversion working copy.
+0. Always run `./scripts/course_mgr` from the top-level of your website working copy.
 1. Run `./scripts/course_mgr --create COURSE_NAME`
 2. Run `./scripts/course_mgr --index COURSE_NAME`
 3. Build and preview site
 4. Run `./scripts/course_mgr --push COURSE_NAME`
-5. Use svn to commit changes and additions made by `course_mgr`
+5. Use git to commit changes and additions made by `course_mgr`

 ### Using `course_mgr`